alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 also a website, and hosts the redirect from `gov.uk` to `www.gov.uk`.
 The records for these two domains are within the `gov.uk` second-level zone hosted by Jisc.

-GDS hosts the DNS for third-level domains under `gov.uk` (for example `service.gov.uk`) on both [Amazon Route53] and Google Cloud Platform, for redundancy.
-The configuration for these domains is in the [govuk-dns-config repo], which is deployed via the [Deploy_DNS Jenkins job][deploy-dns], which in turn references the [govuk-dns repo].

 `www.gov.uk` is a CNAME record which ultimately points to `www-gov-uk.map.fastly.net.` The `fastly.net` domain name is hosted by special nameservers at the Fastly content delivery network, which aim to respond with the IP address of the Fastly cache node